-The Gladstone Department of Public Safety exists for the purpose of protecting and serving the citizens of Gladstone.
+The Gladstone Police Department exists for the purpose of protecting and serving the citizens of Gladstone.
 Vital to this purpose are the values which reflect what the Department believes in as an organization.
-These beliefs are reflected in the Department's recruiting and selection practices, policies and procedures, training and development and, ultimately, in the actions of its Public Safety Officers in delivering services.
-Values reflect what the Department considers important and determine the way Public Safety Officers view not only their role, but also the people they serve.
-Moreover, our values serve as a linkage between the ongoing operations of the Department and the community's ability not only to participate in, but also understand the reason for Public Safety Department strategies.
+These beliefs are reflected in the Department's recruiting and selection practices, policies and procedures, training and development and, ultimately, in the actions of its Police Officers in delivering services.
+Values reflect what the Department considers important and determine the way Police Officers view not only their role, but also the people they serve.
+Moreover, our values serve as a linkage between the ongoing operations of the Department and the community's ability not only to participate in, but also understand the reason for Police Department strategies.

-The Public Safety Department is not an entity unto itself.
+The Police Department is not an entity unto itself.
 Rather, it is a part of government empowered by, and existing for the purpose of serving the public, to which it must be accountable.
 Accountability is a primary consideration in our development of policies and procedures.
 Accountability also means being open and requires responsiveness to the problems and needs of citizens.
-In addition, accountability requires the management of public safety resources in the most efficient and cost effective manner.
+In addition, accountability requires the management of police resources in the most efficient and cost effective manner.

-Accreditation is a method to ensure that the Gladstone Public Safety Department is in compliance with nationwide standards covering all aspects of law enforcement policies, procedures, practices, and operations.
-Accreditation makes a statement to other law enforcement agencies, professions and the community, reflecting that the Gladstone Public Safety Department meets the highest standards of professionalism.
+Accreditation is a method to ensure that the Gladstone Police Department is in compliance with nationwide standards covering all aspects of law enforcement policies, procedures, practices, and operations.
+Accreditation makes a statement to other law enforcement agencies, professions and the community, reflecting that the Gladstone Police Department meets the highest standards of professionalism.

 The CALEA was organized through the combined efforts of the International Association of Chiefs of Police (IACP), National Organization of Black Law Enforcement Officers (NOBLE), National Sheriffs Association (NSA) and the Police Executive Research Forum (PERF).The standards for accreditation are designed to: